JoeLew709500/CI-Project-1/README.md

 ### Header
 * At the top of the page the header consists of the website name and a navigation bar
 * The navigation bar collapses into a dropdown menu once the width is 780px or below
-* The theme is red as its the color of Wales and the jersey of the Wales rugby team
+* The theme is red as its the colour of Wales and the jersey of the Wales rugby team
 * The header has the sticky attribute to make it easier for users to navigate the website once scrolled

 ![header image](assets/readme-files/header.png)

 ### Home Page
-* Has the welsh team standing in a row ready to sing the national anthem before the game starts, just like the user is getting ready to use the site
+* Has the Welsh team standing in a row ready to sing the national anthem before the game starts, just like the user is getting ready to use the site
 * This is followed by the 3 feathers that zooms in with the summery text to its right or below if screen size is less than or equal to 780px
 * This page shoes what the users are to expect from the page